The chopper fireball files

 Batman Forever

-After Tim Burton jumped ship, the captaincy of the Batman franchise passed d to Joel Schumacher – with near disastrous consequences.
+After Tim Burton jumped ship, the captaincy of the Batman franchise was handed to Joel Schumacher – with, shall we say, mixed results.

-With Michael Keaton also departing, the bat cap was donned by a visibly bored Val Kilmer (Big Val and Schumacher famously didn’t get on during the making of this film).
-While Tommy Lee Jones (Two Face) and Jim Carrey (The Riddler) mug their way through the film as two of the most annoying villains in superhero film history.
+With Michael Keaton also bailing out, the bat-cowl was instead donned by a visibly uninterested Val Kilmer (Big Val and Schumacher famously spent most of the shoot not speaking to each other).
+Meanwhile, Tommy Lee Jones (Two Face) and Jim Carrey (The Riddler) spend the film competing to see who can mug at the camera the hardest, creating two of the most irritating villains in superhero history.

-These problems made Batman Forever (1995) a hugely inferior sequel, but it was nothing compared to the cinematic crime that Schumacher committed two years later with Batman and Robin.
+These problems made Batman Forever (1995) a distinctly inferior sequel - thought still not as bad as the cinematic war crime Schumacher would commit two years later with Batman & Robin.

-Widely considered one of the worst superhero films ever made, the film derailed the franchise so seriously it would be more than a decade before the Caped Crusader would return to the cinema screen.
+Widely considered one of the worst superhero films ever committed to celluloid, that follow-up nuked the franchise so thoroughly it was more than a decade before the Caped Crusader could return to the big screen.

-Still, whatever the flaws, Batman Forever does feature an exploding helicopter.
-This occurs while Two Face attempts to steal an enormous bank safe.
-Using a Sikorsky helicopter, Two Face rips the vault through the bank’s wall and then tries to fly off with it.
+The chopper goes boom during Two-Face's attempt to steal an absurdly oversized bank safe.
+Using a Sikorsky helicopter, he yanks the vault through the bank's wall and attempts to fly off with it.

 Verdict